mwaeckerlin/vscode/README.md

 Variables:

-- `PASSWORD`: define a password - you really should overwrite the default: `change-me`
+- `PASSWORD`: define a password
+- `HASHED_PASSWORD`: define a password in hashed format, use `echo -n "a password" | npx argon2-cli -e` to hash a password

 Volumes:

-- `/data`: user home, use it for your projects, configuration is in `/data/.config`
+- `/code`: user home, use it for your projects, configuration is in `/code/.config`
 - `/docker`: everything related to docker - you may store this permanently, if you want local docker containers to survive a container recreation

 SSH-Keys:

-- `/data/.ssh`: copy SSH keys into this path
+- `/code/.ssh`: copy SSH keys into this path

 ## Use Docker